 Introduction

 Economic resources can be seen as central indicator for life chances.
-Therefore the distribution of resources does not only matter in regard to the possibility to consume, but also in regard to physical and mental health or even life expectancy.
-Furthermore the distribution of resources cannot be reduced to the opposition of have and have not’s on the individual level, it’ is rather an issue concerning the whole society.
+Therefore the distribution of resources does not only matter in regard to the possibility to consume, but also to physical and mental health or even life expectancy.
+Furthermore the distribution of resources cannot be reduced to the opposition of haves and have not’s on the individual level, it is rather an issue concerning the whole society.
 Inequality matters for societies, because it is related to negative outcomes like for example criminality (Wilkinson and Pickett, 2009) or social cohesion, which is a core dimensions of functionality of societies.
 In the light of empirical evidence that suggests a rise of economic inequality in the majority of western countries over the last decades (OECD 2008, OECD 2011, Gornick and Jäntti 2013, Salverda et al. 2014), it is not surprising, that the concern about the widening gap is addressed more and more by global leaders (World Economic Forum, 2013).
 Although the rise was not uniform, a common pattern seems to be identifiable, which can be referred to as the “hollowing of the middle class” (Alderson and Doran, 2013).
 Households are moving towards the top and the bottom of the distribution relative to the past, which is especially problematic as the middle class can be seen as the core of western democracies or, as it is stated by Stiglitz (2012, 117): “our democracy is being put at peril.”

 Given the importance of the subject a constant reflection about reliability of empirical data seems appropriate.
-Atkinson (2013) observes advances in technology and methodology, which improve the core sources of inequality research, the household surveys.
-On the other hand, the labor intensive and expensive surveys around the world are subject to budget cuts and the instrument itself faces problems in form of low response rates, which affects the assessment of inequality undisputedly.
+Atkinson (2013) observes improved methods regarding household surveys, the core sources of inequality research.
+On the other hand, the labor intensive and expensive surveys around the world are subject to budget cuts and the instrument itself suffers of low response rates, which affects the assessment of inequality undisputedly.
 These concerns have led to the search of alternative data sources that can supplement the established survey data studies.
 The technological progress and the modernization of public administration have led to several inequality relevant administrative registers like personal income or social benefit records.
-Especially interesting is tax data, because records reach relatively wide back in time.
-Already Kuznets (1955) used tax data to examine the relationship between economic growth and personal distribution of income.
+Especially interesting is tax data, because records reach relatively far back in time.
+Already Kuznets (1955) used tax data to examine the relationship between economic growth and thee distribution of personal incomes.
 Then it took several decades until Piketty (2001, 2003), Piketty and Saez (2003) made the use of tax data fashionable again.
-Following his approach, studies on several countries were conducted (Atkinson and Piketty, 2007, 2010).
-Today, all existing top income tax statistics based time series are collected and accessible through the world top incomes database reaching sometimes back to the beginning of the 20th century (Alvaredo et al., 2014).
+Following Pikettys approach, studies on several countries were conducted (Atkinson and Piketty, 2007, 2010).
+Today, all existing top income tax statistics based time series are collected and accessible through the world top incomes database, some of which date back to the beginning of the 20th century (Alvaredo et al., 2014).